-Christian Legal Society is pleased to provide this Religious Freedom Toolkit, featuring various articles and resources recommended by CLS Center Director, Kim Colby, to equip law students, lawyers, and laypersons to defend religious freedom in their daily work and conversations.
+Christian Legal Society is pleased to provide this Religious Freedom Toolkit, featuring various articles and resources recommended by Kim Colby, Director of CLS' Center for Law & Religious Freedom, to equip law students, lawyers, and laypersons to defend religious freedom in their daily work and conversations.

 Why Protect Religious Freedom? by Michael W. McConnell